How long will I be out of work?

 Will my stomach always remain small and tolerate no more than three ounces per meal?

-No, the stomach is a muscular organ and can expand like any muscle in the body.
-It is not uncommon for patients to be able to tolerate six ounces of food two to three years after weight loss surgery.
-However, most patients keep their weight off because they have learned to eat healthier and also are often more active than prior to bariatric surgery.
+No. The stomach is a muscular organ and can expand like any muscle in the body.
+It is not uncommon for patients to tolerate six ounces of food two to three years after weight-loss surgery.
+However, most patients sustain their weight loss because they have learned to stay active and eat healthier.

-Patients undergoing weight loss surgery will require vitamins for the rest of their lives.
+Yes.
+You will require vitamins for the rest of your life.